Walking the Royal Mile Edinburgh is one of the top things to do in the city.

-To its left of the city chambers is the real Mary King's close where you can join a 1hour guided tour and visit the many hidden streets from the 17th century.
+Here you can join a 1 hour guided tour and visit the many hidden streets from the 17th century.

-One of the main monument on the Royal Mile Edinburgh is the St Gile's Cathedral also known as the High Kirk of Edinburgh.
+One of the main monuments on the Royal Mile Edinburgh is the St Giles Cathedral also known as the High Kirk of Edinburgh.

 Its most famous feature is the crown-shaped spire.
 It was built in the late 14th century and restored in the 19th.
 It is dedicated to St Giles, the Patron saint of Edinburgh.

 It stands one third of the way on the Royal Mile (nearest to the castle).

 The Cathedral is full of colorful stained-glass windows.
 Have a look on my St Giles Edinburgh Cathedral article.

 Not far is the building of the City Chambers with the square courtyard.

 Old houses and shopping – whiskies and more